hedgeserv/jenkins-status-announce/README.md

     $ bin/daemon

-Before doing so for the first time you must update the three environment variables at the top of the file: AUTH_TOKEN, ROOM_ID and BASEURL.
+Before launching the daemon for the first time you must update the three environment variables at the top of the file: AUTH_TOKEN, ROOM_ID and BASEURL.

+Press control-C to kill the daemon.
+If you want a long-lived daemon then run your terminal session inside of GNU screen or `tmux`.

+Find me on Twitter `@noahsussman` if you get stuck!

 ## Notes